-For more detailed information about the resources described above, see the Subscription Databases page of this research guide.
+For more detailed information about the resources described above, see the Free & Subscription-Based Databases page of this research guide.

 If you need assistance with international investment law research, visit the Research Help page of the Georgetown University Law Library's website.
 Or contact the Law Library's International and Foreign Law Department by phone (202-662-4195) or by email (firstname.lastname@example.org).
 Georgetown Law Center students may schedule a one-on-one research consultation with a librarian.

 For advice on researching the resolution of international commercial disputes between private parties, consult the Law Library's guide to International Commercial Arbitration.